djones36/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x ] What is the purpose of using _sessions_?
+  Sessions are to store the authentication data of a user so they do not have to re-enter their login on each request.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ x] What does bcrypt do to help us store passwords in a secure manner. the bcyrpt helps us store passwords by running an algorithm that hashes the password multiple times making it hard for a hacker to decode.

 - [ ] What does bcrypt do to slow down attackers?